rockymeza/couchy/README.md

 - `pick(choices)` -- picks randomly from an array

 ## Module Exports
 The couchy module exports a function that can be used to create a Database connection.
-It also exports the Database class, which can be used for type checking.
+It also exports the Database and Seed classes, which can be used for type checking.